 The J class rule was used for the America's cup from 1914 to 1937 and was created in 1903 by one of the greatest Naval Architects ever, Nathanael Herreshoff, that called it the Universal Rule.
 It allowed slightly different boats having similar performances, providing the rating was the same.
 There were made 17 J class yachts ( 119 to 135ft) most of them for the America's cup and surprisingly 3 of them survived.
 They still sail and race proudly and Endeavour is one of them.

-Sailing pleasure is not only about speed, it is also about sensations and I am quite sure these boats offer lots of good vibes and Toby Hodges looks like is in heaven while sailing Endeavour LOL.
-Off course, for sailing one of these beauties it is not enough to have the yacht but to pay for a big crew to sail it.
-Anyway the owner is now a true Captain of a big crew and it is better he knows what he is doing otherwise he would have to pay for a a captain too, since these babies are not properly easy to sail.
+Sailing pleasure is not only about speed, it is also about sensations and I am quite sure these boats offer lots of good vibes and Toby Hodges looks like he is in heaven while sailing Endeavour LOL.
+Of course, for sailing one of these beauties it is not enough to have the yacht but to pay for a big crew to sail it.
+Anyway the owner is now a true Captain of a big crew and it is better he knows what he is doing otherwise he would have to pay for a captain too, since these babies are not properly easy to sail.

 If you want to own one, Endeavour is for sale for something like 20 million euros.
 They offer now a 2.5 million discount so it is better to take advantage of that LOL.
 I wonder how much would cost to pay a full crew for this boat plus maintenance a year?
 Certainly way over a million a year, maybe two.
 There is a reason for the status given by owning one on the millionaire's world and it is not only about beauty.
-I am grateful to the ones that own them, otherwise we will not have the opportunity to see these beauties sailing.
+I am grateful to the ones that own them, otherwise we would not have the opportunity to see these beauties sailing.
 Well spent money!!!